Theo5454/JavaScript_lab/README.md

 Created By Theo Bracquemart

-This practical work aims to provide a javascript script which allows you to perform area calculations according to the initial form.
+This lab aims to provide a javascript script which allows you to perform area calculations according to the initial form.

+Click on the link to run the website :